John Adams, left, and Jerry Frazier install a new sign board for The Chapel at 601 Union St.

 Under the direction of John Adams, Kiva loans are given out internationally to people who need help establishing themselves as entrepreneurs.

-The Rev. Deacon Georgia Giacobbe heads up our local parish effort to provide funds for ERD.
-Monies go to help disasters throughout the world.
+The Rev. Deacon Georgia Giacobbe heads up our local parish effort to provide funds for United Thank Offering.

 St. Paul's Outreach Committee understands the growing need to provide mental health support for people without financial resources.

-The Rev. Georgia Giacobbe, Julie, Reynolds, and Jerry Frazier, and the Rev. Georgia Giacobbe head-up the gardeners to provide fresh produce for the local food bank.
+The Rev. Georgia Giacobbe, Julie, Reynolds, and Jerry Frazier, head-up the gardeners to provide fresh produce for the local food bank.

 St. Paul's Outreach committee sends much needed financial resources to Navajoland.